vikeshdas/AWS/AWS Cloud Practitioner CLF-C02/IAM/Notes.md

 <img src="images/19.png" width="80%" align="top-left" alt="" title="CNN" />

+## AWS IAM Identity Center

+    IAM identities include IAM users, IAM groups, and IAM roles.
+An IAM entity is a type of identity that represents a human user or programmatic workload that can be authenticated and then authorized to perform actions in AWS accounts

+###  Imagine your company has 5 AWS accounts.You don’t want to manually create users and permissions in each account.

+#### So, you use IAM Identity Center (a central place) to:
+* Create users and groups
+* Give them access to multiple AWS accounts
+* Control what they are allowed to do

+#### Users then log in once and can switch between accounts and roles they’ve been assigned.

+#### It’s like a main gate and control center to access all your AWS accounts with a single login.

+## when we use IAM user and IAM Role
+* IAM users are mainly used when you have applicaation code that want to access aws resources like s3 to read object,and we know application code cannot use IAM roles.
+Role is like service key to perform operation on a service by other service like ec2 wants to read s3 object.

+* To access s3 from cli or using application code you create an IAM user and give it access keys.These key allow application code to authenticate and make requests to AWS

+* Use IAM users when your program or script can’t assume a role but still needs to access AWS programmatically.

 ## Create a IAM User

+* IAM users aren't separate accounts; they're individual users within your account.
+Each user has their own password for access to the AWS Management Console

+* You can also create an individual access key for each user so that the user can make programmatic or CLI(from local) requests to work with resources in your account.

+* IAM users and their access keys have long-term credentials to your AWS resources.

 It is global service when we create an IAM user or group you will notice that there is no region selected unlike other service
 <img src="images/2.png" width="80%" align="top-left" alt="" title="CNN" />